 - Increase in aggregate supply (increase in capital, investment, higher labour productivity)

-- See more on causes of economic growth
+- See more on the causes of economic growth

 Policies to increase economic growth

-- Supply Side Policies – government attempts to increase productivity and increase efficiency in the economy.
-The aim is to shift LRAS to the right.
+Supply-side policies are government attempts to increase productivity and increase efficiency in the economy.
+The aim is to shift Long Run Aggregate Supply (LRAS) to the right.
+Examples could include:

 Benefits of economic growth

-- Increased tax revenue for government which can be spent on public services, e.g. education and health care
+- Increased tax revenue for the government which can be spent on public services, e.g. education, pensions and healthcare.